-Note: this blog is superseded by Categorization and Category Attributes in R11 available in Spring 2018.
+Note: this blog is superseded by Class and Class Attributes in R11 available in Spring 2018.

 Asset Category and Sub-Category